 Heatmap¶

 At the same time, heatmaps can reveal frustration points users may encounter while searching for information or features, helping engineers discover and resolve these obstacles, improving the usability and satisfaction of the user interface.
-Heatmaps provide engineers with direct feedback based on user behavior, enabling them to make more precise design decisions and optimize user experience.
+Heatmaps provide engineers with direct feedback based on user behavior, enabling them to make more precise design decisions and optimize the user experience.

 Viewing Heatmaps¶